The future is electric

 Charging infrastructure:

-the photograph of Italy
+The photograph of Italy and Spain

 Icon Customer Services Revenues